 - Carry your own professional liability insurance.

-- Complete an annual application with FDR and a designated center and keep affiliation contact information updated.
+- Complete an annual application and a designated center and keep affiliation contact information updated.

 - Provide state CEU’s.

-- Submit annual renewal and training reporting form to FDR and your designated center.
+- Submit annual renewal and training reporting form to Your designated center.

 - Must be an affiliate with a designated FNC.